 We are often asked, “What is the weather going to be like on my trip?”
 While it’s tough to answer this question perfectly, we can help you prepare.
 The canyon is a vast area containing many different climate zones.
-It could be pouring rain at Lees Ferry and sunny and hot at Diamond Creek, some 225 river miles away.
+It could be pouring down rain at Lees Ferry and sunny and hot at Diamond Creek, some 225 river miles away.
 Or, snowing at the South Rim, and nearly 4,400 feet below, pleasantly warm on the river.
 This makes it tough to give a truly accurate forecast for a multi-day river trip.

-To get the best idea of what weather you can expect check the report at Phantom Ranch within a week of your trip launch.
-This gauge is located at river-level about halfway through the canyon.
+To get the best idea of what you can expect, check the weather report at Phantom Ranch within a week of your trip launch.
+This gauge is located at river level about halfway through the canyon.
 Keep in mind that extreme weather (heat, cold, wind, rain, hail, flash flooding, etc.) can occur at any time with little to no advanced warning.

 In general, you can expect our early and late season trips (April/May and September/October) to be mild with a chance of a winter storm.
-This is great time of year to explore the hidden gems that are not accessible during the heat of summer.
-Be sure to review our early/late season packing information.
+Often, this is a great time of year to explore the hidden gems that are not accessible during the heat of summer.

 June is considered our sunniest and can feel like the hottest part of the season.
 The high temperatures pair well with the crisp Colorado River.
-The main river is ALWAYS cold —about 50 degrees Fahrenheit—and you WILL be getting wet on Grand Canyon whitewater raft trips.
+The river is always chilly—about 55-65 degrees Fahrenheit—and you WILL be getting wet on Grand Canyon whitewater raft trips.
 Never leave your rain gear behind!